yigithanyucedag/macos-icon-generator/README.md

 # macos-icon-generator

-This is a simple script to generate all the icons needed for a macOS app.
+This is a simple script to generate all the app icons for macOS.

 ![Preview](docs/usage.gif)